bytecodealliance/arf-strings/arf-proposal.md

 # Non-Unicode filenames, command-line args, and environment variables

+## Status

+This document is not yet an official WASI proposal.
+It may be in the future, but for now it's just an experiment.

 ## Background

 POSIX-ish platforms don't provide a way to reliably determine the encoding for filenames, command-line arguments, and environment variables.
 And on Windows, filenames, command-line arguments, and environment variables aren't guaranteed to be well-formed UTF-16.